 What Is an AIOps Strategy, and How Do You Develop One?

 Year after year, the amount of data collected on IT operations increases.
 According to some estimates, the average IT operations team’s operational data volume doubles or triples every year.
 As a result of the flood, IT teams are scrambling to find any means they can to make sense of it all.
 Many organizations are turning to AIOps to parse and categorize these occurrences.
 AIOps isn’t suitable for every company, but it’s a good fit for many.
 This article will discuss what AIOps is and what it promises.
-We’ll also create a strategy for implementing AIOps in your company.
+We’ll also create an AIOps strategy for implementation in your company.

 What is the purpose of AIOps?